-The information on this website is provided by the Financial Aid Office for guidance and support to help UMD units/departments promote, award and pay scholarships to students.
-More information coming soon.
+The information on this website is provided by the Office of Financial Aid and Scholarships for guidance and support to help UMD units/departments promote, award and pay scholarships to students.

 This process is used when the award is intended to help the student with any of the following expenses: